evantao96/evantao96/README.md

 Computer science education is one of my interests, but I also enjoy working in databases, networked systems, machine learning and computer vision.

+Aside from programming, I like to run.
+My next races are the Fred Lebow Half Marathon in NYC and the Seville Marathon in Spain.

 ## I'm Currently Working On ##

 - Visualizing large-scale networks using the GraphStream Java library